elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

 The example above ignores any log messages with the word `trace` in the title.

+## Include HTTP context in ASP.NET and ASP.NET Core

+When logging through NLog from a web application, you may want to include HTTP contextual information like the current URL, status codes, server variables, etc. NLog provides two web-packages to include this information.
+For ASP.NET, MVC, and Web API you can install the `NLog.Web` NuGet package.
+For ASP.NET Core you can install the `NLog.Web.AspNetCore` NuGet package.
+When installed, the elmah.io NLog target automatically picks up the HTTP context and fill in all possible fields on messages sent to elmah.io.

 ## Troubleshooting

 Here are some things to try out if logging from NLog to elmah.io doesn't work: